Slightly Used Inogen At Home Oxygen Concentrator

 - Surface Cleaning

-Just like your automobile or boat, the Inogen At Home concentrator requires some basic maintenance in order to ensure proper operation each and every time you go to use the machine.
+Just like your automobile or boat, the slightly used Inogen At Home concentrator requires some basic maintenance in order to ensure proper operation each and every time you go to use the machine.

 Don’t worry the maintenance precautions are simple and do not require an excess of energy to complete.